mozilla/extension-workshop/documentation/develop/testing-persistent-and-restart-features.md

 - [`runtime.onConnectExternal`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/runtime/onConnectExternal)—an extension requests a connection with an extension by the other extension's add-on ID.
 - [`browserAction`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/browserAction)—the saved position of the button is identified as belonging to the extension based on its add-on ID.

-An extension can be assigned an add-on ID using the manifest.json file `"applications"` key.
+An extension can be assigned an add-on ID using the manifest.json file [`browser_specific_settings`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_specific_settings) key.

 {% highlight javascript linenos %}
-"applications": {
+"browser_specific_settings": {
   "gecko": {
     "id": "addon@example.com"
   }
 }
 {% endhighlight %}

-If the extension doesn't have an add-on ID defined with the `"applications"` key, it gets an add-on ID through one of the following:
+If the extension doesn't have an add-on ID defined with the `browser_specific_settings` key, it gets an add-on ID through one of the following:

 - If the extension is submitted AMO and signed, it's given an ID when it's signed.
 - If the extension is loaded using Load Temporary Add-on in about:debugging it's assigned a temporary add-on ID.